 Back into the mountains.
 Today we cross the Magdalena River valley and head back into Colombia's Central Andes mountain range.

 We leave from Norcasia in the morning and take a drive to a beautiful hotel located at the Embalse Amaní.
 In the heart of the forest, Los Mikos Ecohotel will delight all those who wish to recharge their batteries and regain strength far from any civilization.
-Besides, the only way to access this disconnection space is to go by boat.
+Besides, the only way to access this hotel is to go by boat.

 As soon as you arrive you will discover a superb view of the river and the surrounding nature.
 The hotel is composed of several wooden bungalows so as not to visually impact the environment.

-Day 7 - Rest Day - Norcasia
+Day 6 / Rest Day in Norcasia

 Spend a full day relaxing at the pool, taking a boat ride on the lake, and exploring waterfalls and taking.
 There is also a beautiful natural pool located near the hotel that is great for swimming.
 You can also rent a kayak and explore the lake as well.